Health Policy Statistics Section Achievement Awards

 The award recipient is responsible for providing a current photograph and general personal information the year the award is presented.
 The American Statistical will use this information to publicize the award.

-Nominations should be sent by midnight on August 11 to the HPSS Awards Committee and include the following:
+By then, a nomination package should be send to the HPSS Awards Committee and include the following:

 - Curriculum vitae